 With just the video creation tools available on your phone, you can kickstart engagement on your social media pages, build relationships with your team and patients, and have some fun!

 We’ve all seen a video go viral and thought “Wouldn’t it be great if I could make a video like that for my business?”
 The truth is, you can!
 But for dentists, creating video content can be about a lot more than just getting views.
-There are a multitude of ways videos help you strengthen relationships with patients and introduce your practice to more people.
+There are a multitude of ways videos help you strengthen relationships with patients and introduce your practice to more people. there are also invisalign services these days and there is nothing to be embarrassed about that.

 Video presents you with unique opportunities to give an inside look at your practice and familiarize potential patients with your team before they even call or visit.
 Social media services (especially Facebook) favor video content, meaning your videos will show up on more of your fans’ news feeds, helping you maintain top-of-mind awareness.